Complete Dental for the Family

 With today’s advancements, no longer will you have to suffer the embarrassment of unsightly and unhealthy silver/mercury fillings or metal margins of the past.
 Eliminate the dark, black appearance in your teeth with new-age, state-of-the-art, tooth-colored resin or porcelain materials.

 Crowns and Bridges

-A crown is a permanent covering that fits over an original tooth that is either decayed, damaged or cracked.
-Crowns are made of a variety of different materials such as porcelain, gold, acrylic resin or a mix of these materials.
-Porcelain generally has the most natural appearance, although it is often less durable.
+A crown is a permanent covering that fits over an original tooth that is either decayed, cracked, or otherwise damaged.
+Crowns are made from zirconia, gold, or porcelain.
+Porcelain has the most natural appearance and is very durable.

 A bridge is a dental device that fills a space that a tooth previously occupied.
 A bridge may be necessary to prevent:

 - Shifting of the teeth that can lead to bite problems (malocclusion) and/or jaw problems and resultant periodontal disease.